A general concept of natural information equilibrium: from the ideal gas law to the K-Trumpler effect: Abstract

 \section{Abstract}

-Information theory provides shortcuts which allow to deal with complex systems.
+Information theory provides shortcuts which allow one to deal with complex systems.
 The basic idea one uses for this purpose is the maximum entropy principle developed by Jaynes.
-However, an extensions of this maximum entropy principle to systems far from thermal equilibrium or even to non-physical systems is problematic because it requires an adequate choice of constraints.
-In this paper we apply the information theory in an even more abstract way and propose an information transfer model of natural processes which requires no choice of adequate constraints.
-It is, therefore, directly applicable to systems far from thermal equilibrium and to non-physical systems.
-We demonstrate that the information transfer model yields well known laws, which, as yet, have not been directly related to information theory, such as the radioactive decay law, Fick's first law and Hubble's law.
+However, an extension of this maximum entropy principle to systems far from thermodynamic equilibrium or even to non-physical systems is problematic because it requires an adequate choice of constraints.
+In this paper we discuss a general concept of natural information equilibrium which does not require any choice of adequate constraints.
+It is, therefore, directly applicable to systems far from thermodynamic equilibrium and to non-physical systems/processes (e.g. biological processes and economical processes).
+We demonstrate the validity and the applicability of the concept by three well understood physical processes.
+As an interesting astronomical application we will show that the concept of natural information equilibrium allows one to rationalize and to quantify the K-Trumpler effect.